tanyalrogers/RREAS/README.md

 regressions must exist for mass and age distributions.

-If a haul had no fish, it will appear in the output dataset (with TOTAL\_NO=0).
-If a haul had fish, but no fish were measured, there will be a TOTAL\_NO&gt;0, NMEAS will be 0, and there will be a single length/mass/age entry for that haul, which will be the average values used as a substitute.
+If a haul had no fish, it will appear in the output dataset (with TOTAL_NO=0).
+If a haul had fish, but no fish were measured, there will be a TOTAL_NO\>0, NMEAS will be 0, and there will be a single length/mass/age entry for that haul, which will be the average values used as a substitute.

-The output table will include TOTAL\_NO, NMEAS (number measured), EXP (expansion factor), SP\_NO (specimen number) and values for the requested distribution.
-If “size” is requested, will include column STD\_LENGTH.
-If “mass” is requested, will include columns STD\_LENGTH and WEIGHT.
-If “age” is requested, will include columns STD\_LENGTH, AGE, N100i (number of 100 day equivalents), and JDAY\_DOB (date of birth).
-If size limits are specified, will include additional columns NMEAS\_SIZE (number measured in the size range), PSIZE (proportion of measured fish in the size range), and NSIZE (total number in the size range).
+The output table will include TOTAL_NO, NMEAS (number measured), EXP (expansion factor), SP_NO (specimen number) and values for the requested distribution.
+If “size” is requested, will include column STD_LENGTH.
+If “mass” is requested, will include columns STD_LENGTH and WEIGHT.
+If “age” is requested, will include columns STD_LENGTH, AGE, N100i (number of 100 day equivalents), and JDAY_DOB (date of birth).
+If size limits are specified, will include additional columns NMEAS_SIZE (number measured in the size range), PSIZE (proportion of measured fish in the size range), and NSIZE (total number in the size range).

 Only one table is outputted, so if you request data from multiple datasets, they results will be combined (column SURVEY differentiates